edsu/bystander-action/README.md

 https://edsu.github.io/bystander-action/convs/site/

-While the code used to create the datasets is available here, the raw data from the Twitter and PushShift APIs is not made available here.
-However the randomly sampled datasets that Data collected from APIs is stored private buckets data is usually available in a separate Amazon S3 bucket.
+While the code used to create the datasets is available here, the raw data from the Twitter and PushShift APIs is not available publicly.
+The tweet and Reddit post identifiers are available in the ids subdirectory.
+The randomly sampled conversations and selected metadata are made available as part of the visualization the convs/public/data directory.

 ## Notebooks